swiss-ai-center/a-guide-to-mlops/docs/index.md

       title_highlight: cloud
       planet: mars
       body: |
-        When your local machine is no longer enough, move the experiment to the cloud.
-Push your code to GitHub, store data in an S3 bucket with DVC, and set up a CI/CD pipeline that reproduces the experiment on every push.
-Then use CML to publish comparisons of parameters, metrics, and plots in pull requests so the team can review every change.
+        Push the experiment to GitHub, store data in an S3 bucket with DVC, and set up a CI/CD pipeline that reproduces the run on every push.
+Use CML to publish parameter, metric, and plot comparisons directly in pull requests for team review.
       actions:
         - type: primary
           text: Next stop